-- They only have four digits.
-You can count them literally.
+- Also, C-band frequencies only have four digits.

 - The C band frequency range is 3.7 – 4.2 GHz (or 3700 to 4200 MHz) GHz and MHz stand for Gigahertz and megahertz respectively.

-- Because of the low frequencies, C band waves have longer wavelengths.
+- And because of the low frequencies, C band waves have longer wavelengths.

 - Since we are talking bigger wavelengths, then a bigger dish is required to receive such frequencies.